Becoming a Swim England / Aquatics GB Technical Official

 (If you are already a qualified timekeeper and wish to undertake Judge 1 training, you can request access to the appropriate course from [email protected] ).

-Once their theory training is complete and registered, candidates will be provided with a log book which explains the next part of the process, along with local contacts to guide them through their practical experience.
+Once your theory training is complete and registered, you will be provided with a log book that explains the next part of the process, along with local contacts to guide you through acquiring the necessary practical experience.
 Clear guidance is now included on suggested timescales for completing each competence, with a time limit of 11 months being introduced.

-Upon completion of all Judge 1 training individuals will automatically be issued with their first licence, which will be valid for 4 years, which then enable them to apply to volunteer at all events up to and including National level.
+Upon completion of all Judge 1 training you will automatically be issued with your first licence, which will be valid for 4 years.
+This enables you to apply to volunteer at all events up to and including Aquatics GB and Swim England National level.

-Access to additional support is available on request at any point during the training process, either from your Club, County or Regional Officials Coordinators or via [email protected]
+Access to additional support is available on request at any point during the training process, either from the Club, County or Regional Officials Coordinators or via [email protected]

 (If you have been provided with a voucher to access a closed course for your Region/County please ensure that you register using the link provided with the voucher and not the one above, which is for the national course.)